Impact of bulk viscosity on the post-merger gravitational-wave signal from merging neutron stars

-The middle panel of Fig.~\ref{fig:mtwo} reports the evolution of the rotational energy and highlights three important effects.
-First, the initial oscillations in $E_{\mathrm{rot}}$ are in phase opposition to those in $\mathcal{P}_{2}$ since the bar-mode deformation is reduced when the two cores have the smallest separation and the HMNS has the largest rotational energy.
+The middle panel of Fig.~\ref{fig:mtwo} reports the evolution of the rotational kinetic energy [see, \eg Eq.~(12.48) of~\cite{Rezzolla_book:2013} for a definition] and highlights three important effects.
+First, the initial oscillations in $E_{\mathrm{rot}}$ are in phase opposition to those in $\mathcal{P}_{2}$ since the bar-mode deformation is reduced when the two cores have the smallest separation and the HMNS has the largest rotational kinetic energy.
 Second, these oscillations have a damping that is stronger as the bulk viscosity is increased and this can again be easily understood in terms of the toy model, where the bulk viscosity plays the role of a friction in the mechanical oscillator (see inset).
-Finally, the late-time rotational energy depends on the strength of the bulk viscosity, with larger bulk viscosities leading to a higher $E_{\mathrm{rot}}$\footnote{A non-monotonic behaviour is observed for the late-time evolution of $\mathcal{P}_{2}$ in the cases of $\zeta=0.2\zeta_0$ and $\zeta=0.5\zeta_0$ (see also the right panel of Fig.~\ref{fig:waves}); this is not particularly surprising given that the differences in viscosity are comparable with the fluctuations introduced by the turbulent motion of the fluid (see also \cite{Radice2017} for a similar behaviour.}.
-To understand this result it is sufficient to bear in mind that by removing non-axisymmetric deformations, bulk viscosity is effectively quenching GW emission and hence conserving the (rotational) energy of the HMNS.
-As we will discuss below, this behaviour, \ie large bulk viscosities reduce GW emission and increase the rotational energy, is imprinted also on the rotational energy and angular momentum -- which can be lost either via GW emission or through mass ejection -- as well as on the hydrodynamical equilibrium of the HMNS.
-At the same time, these changes are large only when $\zeta \simeq \zeta_0$, being much smaller and almost negligible for $\zeta \ll \zeta_0$.
+Finally, the overall evolution of the rotational kinetic energy is independent of the strength of the bulk viscosity.
+To understand this result it is important to bear in mind that two processes are at play at the same time.
+First, by enhancing non-axisymmetric deformations, bulk viscosity is effectively increasing GW emission and, hence, more efficiently leading to removal of rotational kinetic energy and angular momentum from the HMNS.
+Second, GW emission effectively acts as a torque on the fluid, leading to fluid elements moving inward and attaining a higher angular velocities.
+As a result, the HMNS becomes more compact and spins-up, converting the lost rotational kinetic energy into gravitational binding energy.
+However, these changes are large only when $\hat{\zeta} \simeq \zeta_0$, being much smaller and almost negligible for $\hat{\zeta} \ll \zeta_0$.